Why Is the Berlin Wall Street Art Such An Important Symbol For The City?

 East and West Berlin were divided by barbed wire and a concrete wall after the German Democratic Republic government of East Germany decided to stop the entry of fascists from the Western region of the city to the eastern part.
-This decision made on August 13, 1961, led to the mass defections from East to West.
+This decision, made on August 13, 1961, led to the mass defections from East to West.
 The Berlin Wall continued to stall the meeting between the East and West Berlin until November 9, 1989, when the East Germany Communist Party declared that the citizens from the two sides can cross the border.

-Berlin Wall - Symbol Of Partition And Reunion
+Berlin Wall - Symbol of Partition and Reunion

-So, in a way, the building of Berlin Wall did stop the flow of refugees from East to West.
+So, in a way, the building of the Berlin Wall did stop the flow of refugees from East to West.
 The wall was constructed in 1961 and came down in 1989.
 As the Cold War began to crumble across the Eastern part of Europe, it was time for the Wall to come down.
 The government of East Berlin allowed the citizens to cross the border of the country.
 People from both the sides celebrated the day by flocking to the wall, drinking champagne and beer and flooded to the other side at midnight.

-Berlin Wall And Graffiti
+Berlin Wall Street Art and Graffiti

 During the partition period, the artists and locals from the West side used the walls surface as a canvas for expressing their feelings and opinions through colors and drawings.
 It led to the start of “street art” or graffiti in Germany.
 Since the West-side of Berlin was controlled by the United States officials, the overall creations on this side are influenced by the New York style.

 Later, when the wall came down, great artists from Germany and all over the world decided to paint more sketches and drawings on the Eastern side of the wall, which was blank and without any design.
 Even today, people flock to the Berlin Wall to see the graffiti and get inspired.
 You can also learn how to sketch and paint graffiti by enrolling in our Graffiti Workshop In Berlin.
 We also help you to paint the Berlin Wall.